Beta Scuti

 Beta Scuti, Latinized from β Scuti, is a binary star system in the southern constellation Scutum.
-Based upon an annual parallax shift of 3.56 mas as seen from Earth, it is located approximately 920 light years from the Sun.
-The primary component has an apparent visual magnitude of +4.22 and is radiating about 1,270 times the luminosity of the Sun from its outer atmosphere at an effective temperature of 4,622 K. This yellow-hued star is a G-type bright giant with a stellar classification of G4 IIa.
+Based upon an annual parallax shift of 4.85 mas as seen from Earth, it is located approximately 670 light years from the Sun.

+Characteristics

 This is a spectroscopic binary with an orbital period of 2.3 years and eccentricity around 0.35.
 The secondary is about 3.3 magnitudes dimmer than the primary and estimated as type B9 based on the flux of far-ultraviolet radiation.